eikek/binny/modules/microsite/docs/fs.md

 ## Usage

-You need a `FsStoreConfig` object and a `BinaryAttributeStore` to create an instance of the `FsBinaryStore`.
+You need a `FsStoreConfig` object to create an instance of the `FsBinaryStore`.
 The companion object has some convenience constructors.

-The `FsBinaryStore.default` creates a store that saves files in a subdirectory hierarchy and stores the attributes in another file, next to the file containing the data.
+The `FsBinaryStore.default` creates a store that saves files in a subdirectory hierarchy.

 ```scala mdoc
 import binny._